jayceslesar/trees/README.md

 12,836 trees in Burlington, VT.
 Includes species, appraisal value, location, type of land, some qualitative measurements.

-Goal is to hopefully find some relationships within this dataset about location, species, and value.
+Goal is to explore relationships within this dataset about location, species, and value.

 # Data Cleaning
 Let's first look at all of the missing values in this dataset per column.